 Nocturnal enuresis: Nocturnal enuresis is an involuntary loss of urine while asleep.

-Nursing pads: Spontaneous leakage is common during pregnancy and breastfeeding and can be managed by wearing absorbent nursing or maternity pads inside the cup of your maternity bra.
-Many women prefer the sustainable option of plastic-free reusable nursing pads, which can be washed, dried and used again and again.
+Breast pads: Spontaneous leakage is common during pregnancy and breastfeeding and can be managed by wearing absorbent nursing or maternity pads inside the cup of your maternity bra.
+Many women prefer the sustainable option of plastic-free reusable breast pads, which can be washed, dried and used again and again.

 Overactive bladder: Overactive bladder occurs when the muscular wall of the bladder suddenly involuntarily contracts, causing an immediate unstoppable urge to urinate.
 It is the cause of urge